 Thank you to all students who applied for a Pacific Secondary School Scholarship in 2020.
-We know that a lot of time and effort was put into preparing the scholarship applications.

 Scholarships for secondary schooling in Australia are available to students who are both a citizen of, and resident in, a participating Pacific island country.